necro351/diffprompt/README.md

 Intro
 =====

-The orgprompt command reads a combination of prompt and code input, parses it, then uses ChatGPT to operate on the input according to the instructions of the prompt.
+The diffprompt command reads a combination of prompt and code input, parses it, then uses ChatGPT to operate on the input according to the instructions of the prompt.
 It is easy to integrate it with your editor.